Call 020 3393 9277

 Before you consider such a loan it is advisable to understand a regulated bridging loan vs an unregulated bridging loan.

-In this article, we will focus our attention on defining bridging loans so that you can make an informed decision prior to borrowing money.
+In this article, we will focus our attention on defining regulated bridging loans so that you can make an informed decision before borrowing.

 First things first: we should start with defining regulated bridging loans.
-In essence, a regulated bridging loan is a type of short-term financing, which is backed up by security.
+In essence, a regulated bridging loan is regulated by the Financial Conduct Authority (FCA)